 4 As defined in the handbook, a fast fire grows exponentially to 1.0 MW in 150 seconds.
 A medium fire grows exponentially to 1 MW in 300 seconds.
 A slow fire grows exponentially to 1 MW in 600 seconds.
-A 1 MW fire can be thought-of as a Rage 135 not support of the data burning at its peak.
-A large sofa might be 2 to 3 Mitem 7 he fire service in the United States has a deservedly proud tradition of service to community and country dating back hundreds of years.
+A 1 MW fire can be thought-of as a Rage 162 mol 328 d chair burning at its peak.
+A large sofa might be 2 to 3 Mitem 4 he fire service in the United States has a deservedly proud tradition of service to community and country dating back hundreds of years.
 As technology advances and the scope of service grows (e.g., more EMS obligations and growing response to natural disasters, hazardous materials incidents, and acts of terrorism), the fire service remains committed to a core mission of protecting lives and property from the effects of fire.